neowit/vim-force.com/README.md

 ##### Update August 2016
 Note 1:
-Majority of plugin functions have been migrated to async jobs and channels added in vim not so long ago.
+Majority of plugin functions have been migrated to async [jobs and channels](https://github.com/vim/vim/blob/master/runtime/doc/channel.txt) added in vim not so long ago.
-If you use MacVim then you may need to update to a very recent version because some initial MacVim versions with `job` support had problems with properly supporting this functionality.
+You may need to update to a very recent version of your vim flavour because some initial versions (e.g. MacVim) with `job` support had problems with properly supporting this functionality.
-Minimum MacVim version which is known to work is `7.4, Included patches: 1-1831`.
+As always - make sure that you use latest [tooling-force.com.jar](https://github.com/neowit/tooling-force.com/releases).

 Note 2:
+Minimum MacVim version which is known to (almost) work is `7.4, Included patches: 1-1831`.
+Current versions of MacVim GUI (as well as GVim) suffer from [this issue](https://github.com/macvim-dev/macvim/issues/322).
+The problem only manifests itelf if your `java` & `tooling-force.com.jar` confg is wrong.
+If in doubt - test your config with `:ApexValidateJavaConfig`

+Note 3:
-This version have not been tested on MS Windows yet.
+This version have not been fully tested on MS Windows yet.
 If you want to try it out - make sure to use **latest** version of vim.
 Those available from [vim.org](http://www.vim.org/download.php#pc) are outdated and as of August 2016 do not include necessary level of `job` & `channel` support.
-If you feel adventurous try [a nightly build](https://github.com/vim/vim-win32-installer).
+If you feel adventurous - try [a nightly build](https://github.com/vim/vim-win32-installer).

+Note 4:
 If you have to use older vim version or want to continue using synchronous version of all commands then switch to [legacy-vim-sync](https://github.com/neowit/vim-force.com/tree/legacy-vim-sync) branch.